loopbackio/loopback-next/docs/site/Controllers.md

 const HttpError = HttpErrors.HttpError;

 describe('Hello Controller', () => {
-  it('returns 422 Unprocessable Entity for non-positive limit', () => {
+  it('returns 422 Unprocessable Entity for non natural number limit', () => {
     const repo = new HelloRepository(testdb);
     const controller = new HelloController(repo);

     return expect(controller.list(0.4)).to.be.rejectedWith(HttpError, {
-      message: 'limit is non-positive',
+      message: 'limit is not a natural number',
       statusCode: 422,
     });
   });